The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

+#### Purpose

+Use this section to ask:

-### "How do my predictions for this type of activity compare to those of other schemes?"
+> "How do my predictions for this type of activity compare to those of other schemes?"

-Use these plots to compare and contrast schemes' estimated prediction intervals for the selected types of potentially mitigable activity (TPMAs).
+Use these plots to compare and contrast schemes' estimated prediction intervals for the selected Types of Potentially-Mitigatable Activity (TPMAs).

 The data is visualised with 'point-ranges' that show the range of the schemes' prediction intervals (line) and their midpoints (point).